Children’s mental health and well-being is a growing concern for the whole nation. Children today face different pressures, stresses and risks.

 Anxiety, depression and bipolar disorders in children increased from 3.9% in 2004 to 5.8% in 2017.

 At Glasshouses School, we are committed to promoting good mental health for pupils and staff.

-Mrs Wilkinson and Mrs Romilly spend some of their time supporting identified children with social and emotional well-being needs.
-The Teaching Assistants have all trained with Compass Buzz, a local authority service who deal with social, emotional and mental health concerns.
+Mrs Wilkinson spends some of her time supporting identified children with social and emotional well-being needs.
+The Teaching Assistants have all trained with Compass Buzz, a local authority service that deals with social, emotional and mental health concerns.
 Mrs Wilkinson is a trained ‘Relax Kids’ coach.
 Relax Kids is used as a social and emotional well-being group intervention.

 Using the DfE’s ‘Mental Health and Behaviour in Schools’ as a guide for good practice in school, we use the following ideals: